Growth and Competitiveness

 Ethylene cash cost of regional steam crackers

 The chemical industry is energy intensive.
-Against a stiff global competition, increases in energy costs in Europe relative to our competitors might impact competitiveness.
+Against a stiff global competition, increases in energy costs in Europe might impact competitiveness.
 Globally, ethylene is the highest volume building block in the chemical industry.
 It is the basic feedstock to produce plastics, detergents and coatings, amongst many other materials.

 Energy costs are the Achilles’ heel of European industry, especially compared to the United States.
 The cost difference between the USA and Europe diminished significantly from 2014 to 2017.
-Making ethylene in Europe was 2.7 times more expensive in 2014.
+Making ethylene in Europe was 2.7 times more expensive than in the USA in 2014.
 Since then, the situation gradually improved until 2017 (2.2 times in 2015, 1.8 times in 2016, and 1.6 times in 2017).

-In 2020, ethylene cash cost in Europe was 30% below the previous years’ level.
-2020 shows a significant decrease of the ethylene cash cost in Europe compared to 2019.
-Less substantial decreases were observed in the USA and Middle East respectively during the same period (11.4%, 15.0%).
+In 2021, ethylene cash cost in Europe was 60% above the previous years’ level.
+Data on the first half of 2022 shows a significant increase of the ethylene cash cost in Europe compared to 2021 (679 vs 1070).

 Key emerging economies grow faster than the EU27 and US